 Possibility, Enrichment, Emotional Awareness, Community

 Science at Battle Hill enables all children to develop a deep understanding of the world around them and their place in it.
 Our teaching prepares children for an ever-changing world by broadening aspirations and nurturing their natural curiosity, while developing life-long skills.
+As pupils learn about science, they also learn about its uses and significance to society and their own lives.
+They learn about the significant contribution that science has made in the past and about the continuing importance of science in solving global challenges.
 Our Science curriculum is inclusive and challenges pervasive stereotypes about gender and STEM.

 We do this through: